Geochemical analysis reports

 Table 1.
 Typical results for a terrestrial igneous rock

-For both terrestrial rocks and meteorites, only about 10 chemical elements account for 99+ % of the mass.
+For both terrestrial (earth) igneous rocks and all meteorites, only about 10 chemical elements account for 99+ % of the mass.
 Geochemists call these elements the major elements.
 Table 1 contains major-element data from a report prepared by a respected commercial rock-analysis laboratory.
 The report was sent to me by the finder of a rock who suspected the rock to be a meteorite.
 In such reports, the major-element data are usually expressed in units of percent (%) as most such elements occur in concentrations of more than 1% by mass.
 The full report contained concentration data for 55 elements.
 Minor and trace element concentrations are usually expressed in units of ppm (parts-per-million) or even ppb (parts per billion).
-“Percent” (%) is equivalent to “parts per hundred.”
+“Percent” (%) is equivalent to “parts per hundred” and 1% equals 10,000 ppm).

 I have not seen the rock but the composition does not correspond to that of any kind of meteorite.
 It is consistent, however, with a common type of terrestrial volcanic rock known as basaltic andesite.
-Basaltic meteorites occur but they do not have such high concentrations of Na2O and K2O.
+Basaltic meteorites do occur but they do not have such high concentrations of Na2O and K2O as the rock of Table 1.
 Also, the rock contained only 40 ppm Cr whereas basaltic meteorites (Mars, Moon, Vesta) usually contain 2000-8000 ppm Cr.
-Na, K, and Cr are three of the best elements for distinguishing terrestrial volcanic rocks from planetary basalts.
+Na, K, and Cr are three of the best elements for distinguishing terrestrial volcanic rocks from any meteorite dominated by the minerals, pyroxene, olivine, and plagioclase.

 Some nonintuitive features of the data in the report

-• Oxygen is the most abundant chemical element, both by mass and number of atoms, in most terrestrial rocks and all meteorites.
+- Oxygen is the most abundant chemical element, both by mass and number of atoms, in most terrestrial rocks and all stony meteorites.
 So, literally, oxygen is THE major element in nearly all common rocks.

-• Neither ICP-MS nor XRF actually determines the concentration of oxygen (O), however, so there is no row for O in Table 1.
+- Neither ICP-MS nor XRF actually measures the concentration of oxygen (O), however, so there is no row for O in Table 1.
 Oxygen is a difficult element to measure accurately in rocks despite its high abundance.
-Ironically, we do not really need to know the oxygen abundance as we can infer (below) that the concentration of oxygen in the rock of Table 1 is 45% to 46% (100% minus 54.46%, column E).
+Ironically, we do not really need to know the oxygen abundance because we can accurately estimate (below) that the concentration of oxygen in the rock of Table 1 is 45% to 46% (100% minus 54.46%, column E).

-• By geochemical convention, concentrations of the major elements in terrestrial rocks are not stated as % of the element (column E) but as the % of the corresponding oxide (column C).
-This conversion requires simple high school chemistry and a table of atomic masses: 10% Mg, if totally oxidized, corresponds to 16.58% MgO ([24.305+15.999]/24.305 = 1.6583); Table 2.
+- By geochemical convention, concentrations of the major elements in terrestrial rocks are not stated as % of the element (column E) but as the % of the corresponding oxide (column C).
+This conversion requires simple high-school chemistry and a table of atomic masses: 10% Mg, if totally oxidized, corresponds to 16.58% MgO ([24.305+15.999]/24.305 = 1.6583); Table 2.
 In words, “the concentration is 16.58% magnesium expressed as magnesium oxide.”
 This convention is applied to terrestrial rocks because all the metallic elements are oxidized on earth.
-Scientists who study meteorites typically do not express concentrations as oxides because most meteorites contain some unoxidized iron-nickel metal.
+Scientists who study meteorites typically do not express concentrations as oxides, however, because most meteorites contain some unoxidized iron-nickel metal (below).

-• Why report metal concentrations as metal-oxide concentrations?
-Because in the minerals that are composed of the elements of Table 1 all of the metallic elements occur as cations (positive charge) and oxygen is the only important negatively charged ion.
-(Sulfur as sulfide is also important in some rocks).
-As a consequence, the sum of the oxides is usually about 100% in igneous rocks.
+- Why report metal concentrations as metal-oxide concentrations?
+Because in the common minerals that are composed of the elements of Table, 1 all of the metallic elements occur as cations (positive charge) and oxygen is the only important negatively charged ion.
+(Sulfur as sulfide or sulfate is also important in some rocks).
+As a consequence, the sum of the oxides is usually equals about 100% in igneous rocks.
 This is a great test.
-If the sum of oxides is not 99-101%, then the discrepancy indicates (1) that there is some error in the analysis, (2) the rock contains a significant proportion of calcite, water, or hydrated minerals like hornblendes and micas, (3) some of the iron does not occur in the oxidation state assumed, or (4) the rock contains an unexpected mineral dominated by elements not usually included among major elements, e.g., chromite, zircon, or sulfides like pyrite.
+If the sum of oxides is not 99-101%, then the discrepancy indicates that (1) there is some error in the analysis, (2) the rock contains a significant proportion of calcite, water, or hydrated minerals like hornblendes and micas, (3) some of the iron does not occur in the oxidation state assumed, or (4) the rock contains a significant proportion of a mineral dominated by elements not usually included among the usual major and minor elements, e.g., minerals such as chromite, zircon, or pyrite.

 Bottom line: A geochemical report stating, for example, that a rock has 15% Fe2O3 does not necessarily mean that the rock contains the iron oxide mineral hematite.
 The rock may contain some hematite, particularly if the rock is sedimentary.
 For igneous rocks, however, most of the iron is carried by silicate minerals like pyroxene and olivine unless the rock is highly weathered.